-Mishka is a sea otter, and beyond being the mere usual level of cute exhibited by most otters, swimming playfully and interacting with humans almost like a family pet would, Mishka has asthma.
-About a month ago, as wildfires near Puget Sound raged, staff noticed that the animal, who’s been living at the aquarium since January, was having trouble breathing.
+During wildfires near Puget Sound a couple of years ago, staff noticed that the animal was having trouble breathing.
 After testing her lungs, doing blood work and reading radiographs, veterinarians on site diagnosed her with asthma, which can occur in any animal that has lungs.

-Now her keepers are training her to use an inhaler, by using food to encourage Mishka to take a breath from a modified device.
-Basically, the action is the same as a human would take, and even the medication is similar to that used by human patients.
+Now her keepers have trained her to use an inhaler.
+They did this by using food to encourage Mishka to take a breath from a modified device.
+The action is basically the same as a human would take, and even the medication is similar to the corticosteroids used by human patients.

-And speaking of human patients, if you’re looking for any information related to asthma diagnoses and treatment, we’ve got great resources for you right here:
+And speaking of human patients, if you’re looking for any information related to asthma diagnosis and treatment, we’ve got great resources for you here: